apache/nuttx/boards/arm/tiva/tm4c123g-launchpad/README.txt

   2014-12-12:  I was unsuccessful getting my AT24 module to work on the TM4C123G
     LaunchPad.
 I was unable to successuflly communication with the AT24 via I2C.
-I did verify I2C using the I2C tool and other I2C devices and I now belive that my AT24 module is not fully functional.
+I did verify I2C using the I2C tool and other I2C devices and I now believe that my AT24 module is not fully functional.

 I2C Tool
 ========